copernicus-mogley/zkav.club/opportunities/archivist/README.md

 * Keep simple inventories so nothing disappears: what exists, where it lives, what’s missing, what needs follow-up.

-Success means someone finds the recording years later and can immediately understand and use it.
+Success means someone discovers the recording years later and can immediately understand what it is and use it.

 **You’re a fit if you**